ombulabs/blog/_posts/2020-09-16-cross-browser-mobile-webapp.markdown

 iOS keyboard shows a `DONE` "key" as a part of the keyboard, but this does not work like a regular key: you can't detect it being pressed (iOS keyboard does trigger keypress events) and it won't work like the `return` or `enter` key to submit the form.
 When pressing this special key, it will blur/unfocus the current element and hide the keyboard.

-Our advice here is that, if you have a form, you should have an specific `submit` element.
+Our advice here is that, if you have a form, you should have a specific `submit` element.
 If you rely on the user pressing `enter` or `return` keys, that might be counterintuitive for iOS users used to pressing `DONE` when they finish typing.

 ## Repaint Issues